griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 ```

 ### Data manipulation
-With the DE analysis complete it is useful to view and filter the data frames to only the relevant genes, here some basic data manipulation is performed filtering to significant genes at specific thresholds.
+With the DE analysis complete it is useful to view and filter the data frames to only the relevant genes.
+Here some basic data manipulation is performed, filtering to significant genes at specific thresholds.

 ```R
 # view the top genes according to adjusted p-value